 Discuss backlighters in relation to spectrometers, i.e. rare earths good for intensity, but presence of lines at k-edge

-Future Spectrometer Design
+Future Spectrometer Design I am not sure what you want to put in here.

 Then subsection discussing possibilities for design of spectrometer in next experiment and reasoning them

-Conclusion
+Conclusion and outlook

-Keep shorter than in proposal, maybe a page
+Keep shorter than in proposal, maybe a page.
+Combining summary and outlook I would say 2 pages is fine as well

 Give very general outlook on the information gained by experiment.
 One sentence for each spectrometers performance.

+here you need to summarize the most important findings, not in discussion.
+And yes this is a lot of repetition.
+Probably need to mention the outcome of your discussion as well.
+Imagine someone only reading the introduction and the conclusion and outlook.
+They should get the most important take-aways.

 Touch on the overarching theme of flat vs bent and single vs dual channel.
-Discuss the implications of each in combination with the choice of backlighter
+Discuss the implications of each in combination with the choice of backlighter.
+Discussion in the discussion chapter, here you need to summarize the most important statements.
+This is the final recommendation

 Give a final recommendation for the spectrometer design going forward

+Give an outlook: Future experiment.
+SIS-100.
+I guess, right now, the spectrometer recommendation for next year will be Teflon + KAP DUCC (at least this is what I tend to, we can discuss!).
+But still you can give an outlook about the possibilities with mica once the challenges are overcome...